aoe3mc/ai-guide/docs/xs/variables-scope.md

     }
     ```

+### Lifetime

+Like file-scoped variables, global variables also keep their values between
+function calls.

 ## 3. Local Scope

 Variables defined inside a function are local to that function.
 They can only be